18 Best Baby Breakfast Recipes

-Surprisingly enough, you have made it through a bunch of baby hurdles only to find yourself confronted with a new one – breakfast!
-Are you tired of making the same old stuff for breakfast or wondering if the baby is bored of what you keep cooking?
-Well, your little one has proved to be picky in the past and will continue to do so even with this new thing they are experiencing – solid or semi-solid foods.
+You have overcome several baby hurdles only to be confronted with a new one—breakfast!
+Are you tired of making the same old stuff for breakfast or wondering if the baby is bored with what you keep cooking?
+Well, your little one has proven picky in the past and will continue to be so even with this new experience – solid or semi-solid foods.

-Luckily for you, we have done the research and have combed through the best and yummiest recipes out there to compile a whole list of the best breakfast recipes for 1 year old babies.
-They range from purees to partial solids and even solid chunks to suit the fussiest baby’s tastes and even cater to their nutritional needs.
-The ideal breakfast is both yummy and packed full of nutrition.
+Luckily, we have researched and combed through the best and yummiest recipes to compile a list of the best breakfast recipes for one-year-old babies.
+They range from purees to partial solids and even solid chunks to suit the fussiest baby’s tastes and cater to their nutritional needs.
+These baby breakfast ideas are both yummy and packed full of nutrition.

 Importance of Breakfast for Babies

-Does the old adage ‘breakfast is the most important meal of the day’ cover babies too?
+Does the adage’ breakfast is the most important meal of the day’ cover babies, too?
 It does!
-They need the first meal of the day to get themselves up and running.
-Your little baby needs his kick-starter meal to boost his metabolic processes.
+They need the day’s first meal to get themselves up and running.
+Your baby needs his kick-starter meal to boost his metabolic processes (3).
 Don’t you feel exhausted when you get up and need that first cup of coffee or a fulfilling breakfast?
 Well, so does baby!
-All baby breakfast ideas even the variant of baby breakfast recipes, Indian in nature, offer some nutrition, some taste and a whole of filling yumminess.
+All baby breakfast ideas, even the variant of baby breakfast recipes, Indian in nature, offer some nutrition, some taste, and a whole filling of yumminess.

-A healthy breakfast habit from the very start will set your baby up for a healthy lifestyle through their lives.
-A tip you could try to encourage them to eat has family meals together, so they see the action of breakfast around them and are encouraged to try it themselves.
-This is particularly useful when you are teaching self-feeding.
+A healthy breakfast habit from the very start will set your baby up for a healthy lifestyle throughout their lives.
+A tip you could try to encourage them to eat family meals together, so they see the action of breakfast around them and are encouraged to try it themselves.
+This is particularly useful when you are teaching self-feeding (4).

-Remember not to push solid foods too soon but move from breast milk to formula to purees to chunkier purees before the real solids come into the picture.
-Wait for the meat and eggs before you think of introducing baby to them and consult the doctor on this.
+Remember not to introduce solid foods too soon, as babies should only be fed slowly after six months of age (5).
+Instead, move from breast milk to formula to purees to chunkier purees before the natural solids are introduced.
+Before you introduce meat and eggs to your baby, consult the doctor.

-Cooking for baby is fun, suited to a variety of tastes and dietary requirements and even mommy’s requirements.
-There are breakfast recipe ideas ranging from Indian to continental to kooky and who knows what your little boy or girl is going to like.
+Cooking for a baby is fun, suited to various tastes, dietary requirements, and even mommy’s requirements.
+There are breakfast recipe ideas ranging from Indian to continental to kooky, and who knows what your little boy or girl will like.
 Try them all!
-Check out the how and what of fifteen great baby breakfast recipes here.
+Check out the how and what of fifteen great infant breakfast ideas here.

 1. Multi-Vegetable Puree

-Start with a good old classic puree that can be made of an amalgamation of baby’s favourite vegetables with a couple of yucky nutritious ones thrown in.
+Start with a good old classic puree.
+It can be made of an amalgamation of a baby’s favourite vegetables and a few disagreeable but nutritious ones.
 The yummy combined with these less popular options will sneak them past any baby.

 Ingredients